 Advertisement

 Ad revenue keeps our community free for you

-Self-care can mean saying no to something or de-prioritizing something that you don’t have time for.
-It can also be setting boundaries based on the time and energy that you do have.
+Self-care can mean saying no to something or de-prioritizing what you don’t have time for.
+It can mean setting boundaries based on the time and energy you have.

-Sometimes self-care is simply releasing the feelings that have been building up.
-For me, this sometimes includes a good cry or nice, long vent session with a loved one.
+Sometimes, self-care is simply releasing pent-up feelings.
+For me, this includes a good cry or a nice vent session with a loved one.

-On the opposite end of the spectrum, self-care could also just be taking some time to be alone.
-The symptoms of psoriasis can impact us mentally and physically, so it’s essential to check in with yourself and emotions.
+On the opposite end of the spectrum, self-care could also be spending time alone.
+The symptoms of psoriasis can affect us mentally and physically, so it’s essential to check in with yourself and your emotions.

-Sometimes people feel like they need to wake up earlier to fit self-care into their routine.
+Sometimes, we feel like they need to wake up earlier to fit self-care into our routine.

 If you’re not a morning person or already have a jam-packed morning, consider setting an alarm to start your bedtime routine earlier.
-In addition to the things you regularly do, like washing your face and brushing your teeth, try adding time to journal about your day or to read a few pages from a book.
+It can give you enough time to journal about your day or to read a few pages from a book before bed.

+Advertisement